webrecorder/warcio.js/README.md

 ### index

-The tool does include command-line interface which can be used in node to index WARC files (similar to python `warcio index`)
+The tool does includes command-line interface which can be used in node to index WARC files (similar to python `warcio index`)

 ```
 warcio.js index <path-to-warc> --fields <comma,sep,fields>